celestiaorg/docs/docs/developers/smart-contract-tutorial-foundry.md

-# Deploying a smart contract to Celestia Ethermint with Foundry
+# Deploying a Smart Contract to Celestia Ethermint with Foundry
 <!-- markdownlint-disable MD013 -->

 In this guide you'll learn how to deploy a Solidity smart contract to Celestia Ethermint with [Foundry](https://github.com/foundry-rs/foundry).